SanRazor-repo/SanRazor/README.md

 bash test_autotrace.sh
 ```

 Note that this docker image is publicly available [here](https://hub.docker.com/r/sanrazor/sanrazor-snapshot), and it contains prebuilt LLVM9 and SanRazor.
+To build it from scratch, you can use `Dockerfile_sanrazor`.
 # 2. Detailed Instructions
 ## Prerequisite
 ```